Classifying signatures: search, gather, and lca methods.

 For more information on the value of this kind of comparison for metagenomics, please see the simka paper, Multiple comparative metagenomics using multiset k-mer counting, Benoit et al., 2016.

-Implementation note: Angular similarity searches cannot be done on SBT or LCA databases currently; you have to provide lists of signature files to sourmash search and sourmash compare. sourmash will provide a warning if you run sourmash search on an LCA or SBT with an abundance-weighted query, and automatically apply --ignore-abundance.
+Implementation note: Angular similarity searches cannot be done on SBT or LCA databases currently; you have to provide collections of signature files or zip file collections to sourmash search and sourmash compare. sourmash will provide a warning if you run sourmash search on an LCA or SBT with an abundance-weighted query, and automatically apply --ignore-abundance.

 Estimating ANI from FracMinHash comparisons.